Hamlet on screen: Adaptations

 Haider is a 2014 Bollywood film directed by Vishal Bhardwaj, and written by Basharat Peer and Bhardwaj.
 It is an adaptation of Hamlet, and is set in Kashmir.
 The film stars Tabu, Shahid Kapoor as the eponymous protagonist, Shraddha Kapoor, and Kay Kay Menon.

 The 2018 film Ophelia, directed by Claire McCarthy, follows the story of Hamlet from Ophelia's perspective.
 Based on the novel by Lisa Klein, it stars Daisy Ridley as Ophelia, George MacKay as Hamlet, Naomi Watts as Gertrude, and Clive Owen as Claudius.

+Grand Theft Hamlet, directed by Sam Crane and Pinny Grylls, was filmed during the COVID-19 pandemic in 2020.
+It follows the two directors as they stage a production of Hamlet within the video game Grand Theft Auto Online, with characters represented by virtual avatars.